Suitable alternative employment

 It’s a good idea to get the dates for the trial period in writing – if you need longer to train for a job get your employer’s agreement in writing with a clear end date.

 You can try each job for 4 weeks if you’re offered more than one.

 If you both agree it’s not working out during the trial period you can still get redundancy pay.

 Turning down the job

-You need to tell your employer in writing during the trial period if you think the job isn’t suitable.
-If you don’t you could lose your right to redundancy pay.
+You need to tell your employer in writing during the trial period if you think the job is not suitable.
+If you do not, you could lose your right to redundancy pay.

-You need to have a good reason why it isn’t suitable.
-This could be, for example:
+You need to have a good reason why it is not suitable, for example:

 - the job is on lower pay